Uaine1/Unit-Converter/README.md

 ```bash
 pip install pytest
 ```
 Or you can just type this on your terminal.
-To install all of the frameworks that used to make this application.
+To install all of the frameworks that I used to make this application.
 ```bash
 pip install -r requirements.txt
 ```